The Fed didn’t cut interest rates this month. Here are 12 key money moves to make

 If there’s any factor that inhibits consumers’ ability to borrow cheaply more than the Fed, it’s their personal credit scores.
 Most of the time, financial companies save the best rate for the so-called “safest” borrowers: those with good-to-excellent credit scores and a reliable credit profile.

 Companies even tend to grow pickier about who they approve for loans when rates are high.
-Half of applicants have been rejected for a loan or financial product since the Fed started raising interest rates, a Bankrate survey from March found.
+Half of Americans who applied for a loan or financial product between March 2022 and February 2024 were rejected at least once, according to a Bankrate survey published in March 2024.
 Rejection rates were highest for individuals with credit scores below 670.

 To improve your credit score, concentrate on making all of your debt payments on time and keeping your credit utilization ratio as low as possible — the two factors with the biggest influence on how your rating is calculated.